[Free Pattern] Curry Puff (Karipap) Amigurumi Crochet Pattern・钩针编织咖哩角(马来咖哩餃)

 • This amigurumi is worked in a continuous spiral.

-• For how to do the reverse shell stitch, see this Heart Hook Home video tutorial, but note that for this amigurumi, the stitch is worked with half double crochet stitches instead of double crochet stitches.
+• For how to do the reverse shell stitch (rsh), see this video tutorial by Heart Hook Home, but note that for this amigurumi, the stitch is worked with half double crochet (hdc) stitches instead of double crochet (dc) stitches.

 • Feel free to add safety eyes and/or embroider cute expressions or kaomoji on the amigurumi with embroidery thread.
 I didn't on the one I made, but I might do that for the next one!